IBM/watson-continuous-learning-on-db2/README.md

 At this point the link icon on the secure gateway screen should be green indicating that you have a client successfully connected.

+However, we need to go one step further and advertise our on-premises Db2 server as usable destination for other services within IBM Cloud.
+Click on the **Destinations** tab and click the &CirclePlus; icon to launch the wizard.
+Enter `192.168.1.100` as your destination IP, with a port value of `50000`, with `TCP`

-Before you leave the secure gateway configuration page, click the gear icon in the top left to reveal the **Node** hostname (for example, `cap-sg-prd-2.integration.ibmcloud.com`).
-Take note of this value, because you'll need it to configure data federation later.
+Once the destination is configured, click the **_i_** info icon on the destination tile to reveal the **Node** host and port (for example, `cap-sg-prd-2.integration.ibmcloud.com` and `18223`).
+Take note of these value, because you'll need them to configure data federation later, using the `SECURE_GATEWAY_HOST` and `SECURE_GATEWAY_PORT` variables.

-### Federate your database
+### Federate your on-premises database

-Db2 data virtualization (also known as data federation) is supported by Db2 on Cloud.
+Db2 data virtualization (also known as data federation) is supported by Db2 Warehouse on Cloud.
 Data virtualization gives you single-query access to all of your data that is on any number of databases distributed anywhere in your organization.
-You can access data that is on any of your Db2 or Informix data sources, both in the cloud and on premises.
+You can access data that is on any of your Db2 or Informix data sources, both in the cloud and on-premises.

 This feature is supported on all versions of Db2 on Cloud, except for the free Lite plan.

+In order to remotely manage our Db2 Warehouse on Cloud, we'll create a throwaway Db2 instance locally in Docker which we'll use as a "client."
+Note that if you have an existing Db2 instance that you'd like to use as a client instead, you can run these commands directly on that server as the `db2inst1` user.

 Create a Db2 instance that we'll use a client: